2020–21 Oldham Athletic A.F.C. season: Matches

 The 2020–21 season fixtures were released on 21 August.

 FA Cup

 The draw for the first round was made on Monday 26, October.
 The second round draw was revealed on Monday, 9 November by Danny Cowley.
 The third round draw was made on 30 November, with Premier League and EFL Championship clubs all entering the competition.

 EFL Cup

 The first round draw was made on 18 August, live on Sky Sports, by Paul Merson.
 The draw for both the second and third round were confirmed on September 6, live on Sky Sports by Phil Babb.

 EFL Trophy

 The regional group stage draw was confirmed on 18 August.
-The second round draw was made by Matt Murray on 20 November, at St Andrew’s.
+The second round draw was made by Matt Murray on 20 November, at St Andrew's.

+Squad statistics

+Appearances

+Players with no appearances are not included on the list.